lemlac/mulem/docs/reference.md

         print("x is not 1 or 2 or 3 or 4")
 ```

-The alternative is to use `|` to seperate case values like with the `match` block.
+The alternative is to use `|` to seperate case values like with the `match then` block.

 ```
 x = 3
-switch x:
+match x:
     case 1 | 2 | 3 | 4:
         print)"x is 1 or 2 or 3 or 4")
         -- No fallthrough here so it breaks.